-Tilletia tritici (syn.
-T. caries) causes covered smut or bunt of wheat.
-Seedlings are systemically infected by spores carried on the outside of the seeds.
-The disease can also be soil-borne.
-Shortly after flowering, infected tillers give rise to ears which become blue-green and during ripening the glumes open slightly.
-Diseased plants can be stunted, and the grains are filled with a mass of black spores, retained within the seed coat (covered smut).
+Ustilago hordei causes covered smut of barley.
+Seedlings are systemically infected by spores carried on the outside of the seeds or persisting in the soil.
+Shortly after flowering, infected tillers give rise to smutted ears.
+The diseased plants are stunted, and the grains are filled with a mass of black spores, enveloped by a transparent membrane until harvest.

-Ustilago tritici (syn.
-U. nuda) causes loose smut of wheat.
+Ustilago nuda causes loose smut of barley.
 Infection is seed-borne within the seed, the fungus penetrating the endosperm while the grain is being formed.
 Infected seeds give rise to systemically infected plants.
 Diseased ears are visible directly after heading.
-The black spores are released between glumes and broken-down grains, giving a loose black powder (loose smut).
+The black spores are released between glumes and brokendown grains, giving a loose black powder (loose smut).
 They are wind-borne to healthy ears, which they infect.

 In both cases, losses arise from direct loss of infected ears.
-In U. nuda, ears may also be secondarily infected at harvest.
+In U. nuda, ears may also be secondarily infected after harvest.

-Seeds of wheat are externally contaminated by T. tritici during harvesting, when bunted grains are broken open and release their content of spores.
-Infection then occurs at the time of seed germination and can be prevented by a contact fungicide.
-In the case of U. tritici, the seeds are already internally infected at the time of harvest.
+Seeds of barley are externally contaminated by U. hordei during harvesting, when smutted grains are broken open and release their content of spores.
+Infection by these or soil-borne spores then occurs at the time of seed germination and can be prevented by a contact fungicide.
+In the case of U. nuda, the seeds are already internally infected at the time of harvest.
 Use of a systemic fungicide is needed to prevent further development of the fungus in the plant after seed germination.
-In any case, it is important to use disease-free and fungicide-treated seed.
-Treatment is very effective in controlling these diseases, and certification is of use against U. tritici.
-Therefore, these diseases are now practically unknown in intensive cereal cultivation in Europe.
-However, bunt is commonly found on seed samples and, if untreated farmer-saved seed is sown, these diseases reappear.
-This practice is therefore not GPP.
+In any case, it is important to use diseasefree certified seed, which is also fungicide-treated.
+Seed certification and seed treatment are very effective in controlling these diseases, which are now practically unknown in intensive cereal cultivation in Europe.
+If untreated farmer-saved seed is sown, however, these diseases reappear; this practice is therefore not GPP.
 It is also possible to have seed lots tested to decide whether they require treatment.